 A Kickass proxy is essentially a site that let’s you get back-door access to KAT.
 They’ll make your browser appear as if it’s based in a location where KAT isn’t illegal, masking your IP address and allowing you to access the site.
 Let me explain.

 Sounds simple, right?
-It is, but in most cases, these sites are also frowned upon which is why they come and go.
+It is.
+However, in most cases, these sites are also frowned upon, which is why they come and go.

 Working Kickass proxy sites